 - 1. Anything posted to this syllabus - 2.
-Anything emailed directly to you by the teaching team (including announcements via Canvas and Ed Discussions), 24 hours after receiving such an email or post.
+Anything emailed directly to you by the teaching team (including announcements via Canvas and Ed Discussions) 24 hours after receiving such an email or post.

-Because Canvas and Ed Discussions announcements are emailed to you as well, you need only to check your Georgia Tech email once every 24 hours to remain up to date on new information during the semester.
-Georgia Tech generally recommends students to check their Georgia Tech email once every 24 hours.
-So, if an announcement or message is time sensitive, you will not be responsible for the contents of the announcement until 24 hours after it has been sent.
+Because Canvas and Ed Discussions announcements are also emailed to you, you need only check your Georgia Tech email once every 24 hours to remain updated on new information during the semester.
+Georgia Tech generally recommends students check their Georgia Tech email once every 24 hours.
+So, if an announcement or message is time sensitive, you will not be responsible for the announcement content until 24 hours after it has been sent.